-Throughout recent history there have been strange and even bizarre stories of lightning strikes, From a purported healing , to some rather unusual deaths ascribed to lightning, here are the odd tales of nature at it's wildest
+Throughout recent history there have been strange and even bizarre stories of lightning strikes, From a purported healing, to some rather weird deaths, here are the odd tales of nature at it's wildest

 As World War II raged on worldwide, strange stories began to be told.
 Of phantoms from a previous war still appearing in the skies, ghostly appearances, and strange sightings on isolated islands.